Revive101/Aurorium/README.md

 Fork the repository, make your changes, and submit a pull request.
 Report bugs or suggest new features by opening [issues](https://github.com/Revive101/Aurorium/issues).

+ℹ If you've contributed to one of our projects you can receive the `@Contributor` role in our [discord](https://discord.gg/sMFgyNRDDM). *You must have linked GitHub to your Discord in order for us to give you the role*

 ## Community
 Join the Revive101 community on [discord](https://discord.gg/sMFgyNRDDM) to connect with fellow Wizards, developers, and enthusiasts.